Department:School of Computing and Information Science

 Areas of Expertise: Electrical and Electronic Engineering

-Alireza is a lecturer in electronics here at Anglia Ruskin, and an active researcher in field of forensic audio signal processing.
+Alireza is a lecturer in electronics and an active researcher in fields of wearable technology, algorithm development and forensic audio signal processing.